 A great myth of our time: People are not interested in building a career with one organisation.
 Gone are the days of commitment and loyalty between an organisation and an individual.

 The reality is quite different.
-For organizations, the high cost of turnover has led to a keen focus on employee retention and engagement.
+For organisations, the high cost of turnover has led to a keen focus on employee retention and engagement.
 What constitutes high cost?
-Some sources put that estimate at 30%-50% of the annual salary of entry-level employees, 150% of middle-level employees, and up to 400% for specialized, high-level employees.
+Some sources put that estimate at 30%-50% of the annual salary of entry-level employees, 150% of middle-level employees, and up to 400% for specialised, high-level employees.
 Add in the nonquantifiable, but equally critical, loss of industry and client knowledge and experience—and the motivation is there to keep valued employees.

 At the individual level, research from the U.S. Bureau of Labor Statistics actually depicts a trend of people staying longer with a company than they did 25 years ago.
 In 1983, the average tenure was around 3.5 years.
 Fifteen years later, in 1998, people stayed on the job an average of 3.6 years before quitting.
 In 2012, it’s now at 4.6 years.

 PEOPLE WANT TO INVEST IN CAREERS, NOT JUST JOBS

 Building a career with an organisation is something many employees aspire to today; a place they feel they fit in, belong, and can make a commitment to.
 When employees feel they work for an organisation that cares about their wellbeing, three important things happen: